Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

 ### Assert

 Assertion is a statement which validates the behaviour of our code by comparing the actual result against the expected results.
-There are many assertions provided by Jest and some useful assertions we will use throughout our tests are below:
+There are many assertions provided by Jest and some useful assertions we will use throughout our tests.
+Some of these assertions are listed below:
 - `expect(actual).toEqual(expected)` // Expects both entities to have the same value.
 - `expect(actual).toBe(expected)` // Expects both entities to be the same.
 - `expect(spy/stub/mock).toHaveBeenCalled()` // Expects a function being spied/stubbed/mocked to be invoked.